PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

       "cmakeCommandArgs": "-DCMAKE_INSTALL_PREFIX=install -DENABLE_LTO=ON -DCMAKE_PREFIX_PATH=C:/Qt/6.6.2/msvc2019_64/lib/cmake",
       "buildCommandArgs": "",
       "ctestCommandArgs": "",
-      "environments": [ { "PATH": "D:/Qt/6.6.2/msvc2019_64/bin;${env.PATH}" } ] //Position two
+      "environments": [ { "PATH": "C:/Qt/6.6.2/msvc2019_64/bin;${env.PATH}" } ] //Position two
     }
   ]
 }
 ```
+{% image "Visual Studio Launch", "./src/img/screenshots/VisualStudioLaunchLight.png", "./src/img/screenshots/VisualStudioLaunchDark.png" %}

-4. At the top of the screen - next to where you opened CMake configuration - open the dropdown for the green start button.
-Select your application to build (likely prismlauncher.exe), and then click start.
+4. At the top of the screen open the dropdown for the green start button.
+Select your application to build (likely prismlauncher.exe), and then click the button.
 It will take several minutes to build, but it should only have to do this once.
+When it finishes, the program should start.

 You should now be able to build and run your code by clicking the launch button at the top.
+After the initial build, it will only compile changed files.

 - If the program builds and launches, but then tells you you're missing a .dll, you either have not installed Qt, or you have not added the proper environments line to your config.
 - If CMake is informing you that it cannot find a QT Cmake file, make sure to set the CMAKE_PREFIX_PATH to the lib/cmake folder of your QT version.